Configure the Trimmer for ASP.NET Core Blazor

 - Control symbol trimming and debugger support.

-- Set Trimmer features for trimming framework library features.
+- Set IL Trimmer features for trimming framework library features.